Ancez/static-site-builder/README.md

 ## Main Objective

-Generate static HTML pages using ERB templates.
+Generate static HTML pages using ERB files.
 Simple and flexible - add your own JavaScript bundling and CSS processing as needed.

 ## Installation